alex13dumi/Signal-processing/README.md

 Prerequisites for running:
 * Matlab

-Given an N you can represent x(t) based on its formula from the image below.
+Given N you can represent x(t) based on its formula from the image below.

 The files were created for:
 * Representing x(t) in Matlab ( x(t) from x(t).png).